 5 Top Tips to Aid Memorisation

 Pianist Magazine produces a newsletter which wings its way into a reader’s e mail box every other month.
-It’s brimming with piano news and information, as well as a few piano articles.
+It’s brimming with piano news and information, as well as a few articles.
 I write a regular ‘Piano Tips’ feature, and today’s post presents the most recent, which focuses on memorisation.
-I’ve written about this topic…
+Memorisation is a hotly debated topic…

 Around the Globe Piano Music Festival 2016

-Situated on the perpetually busy Talgarth road, to the West of London, Colet House is the home of the Study Society.
+Colet House is located on the perpetually busy Talgarth road to the west of London, where it’s the home of the Study Society.
 Behind a perfunctory, inconspicuous door, lies a rather grand entrance hall which deftly transports visitors to a bygone era.
-I love places like this; the mystery behind the facade, the labyrinth of small passageways…
+I love places like this: the mystery behind the facade, the labyrinth of…

 5 Top Tips To Improve Your Listening Skills

-The Mindful Pianist is a new book written by British pianist, author, teacher, composer, researcher, examiner and adjudicator, Mark Tanner (pictured above).
-This volume forms part of EPTA‘s, or European Piano Teachers Association, Piano Professional Series, and is published by Faber Music.
-I invited Mark to answer twelve questions about his life and diverse career…
+The Mindful Pianist is a book written by British pianist, author, teacher, composer, researcher, examiner and adjudicator, Mark Tanner.
+This volume forms part of EPTA’s, or European Piano Teachers Association, Piano Professional Series, and is published by Faber Music.
+I invited Mark to answer twelve questions about his life and diverse career as a musician.
+You’ve…

 10 Top Tips To Pass Your Piano Exam

-As the new term gets underway, many will be preparing for music exams at the end of the year and the aim of this post is to provide a few extra pointers and ideas for last-minute preparations.
-Once the pieces have been learnt, scales, arpeggios and technical work is all in place, and the dreaded…
+As the new term gets underway, many will be preparing for music exams at the end of the year.
+The aim of this post is to provide a few extra pointers and ideas for last-minute preparations Once the pieces have been learned, scales, arpeggios and technical work is all in place, how can students feel…